secretGeek/til/npm/getting_started.md

 > I see you're doing some npm related stuff in the current folder.... well, you better not think about publishing your current folder as a package.
 It's looking mighty shoddy.
 There's no description.
 No repository field.
 No license field.
 Allow me to summarize: as a package, your current folder STINKS!

-Why would npm be telling us that?
+Why would `npm` be telling us that?
 It's as if you walk into a bar, in search of a drink, and the bartender says "You're a shitty employee, we don't hire drunks!"
 But you don't want to work there, you're there to get a drink!
-What kind of a crazy judgmental bartender is this npm guy?
+What kind of a crazy judgemental bartender is this `npm` guy?

-So, what we have to do is either populate our package.json file with a description, with repository details and with license details.
+So, what we have to do is either populate our `package.json` file with a description, with repository details and with license details.
 (I'll show you how to do that in a moment).
 Or we can update our `package.json` file to say:

     { "private":"true" }